Polyhedron

 There are many definitions of polyhedra, not all of which are equivalent.
 Under any definition, polyhedra are typically understood to generalize two-dimensional polygons and to be the three-dimensional specialization of polytopes (a more general concept in any number of dimensions).
 Polyhedra have several general characteristics that include the number of faces, topological classification by Euler characteristic, duality, vertex figures, surface area, volume, interior lines, Dehn invariant, and symmetry.
-A symmetry of a polyhedron means that the polyhedron's appearance is unchanged by the transformation such as rotating and reflecting.
+A symmetry of a polyhedron means that the polyhedron's appearance is unchanged by a transformation, such as rotating and reflecting.

-The convex polyhedra are a well defined class of polyhedra with several equivalent standard definitions.
+Convex polyhedra are a well-defined class of polyhedra with several equivalent standard definitions.
 Every convex polyhedron is the convex hull of its vertices, and the convex hull of a finite set of points is a polyhedron.
-Many common families of polyhedra, such as cubes and pyramids, are convex.
+Many common families of convex polyhedra, with cubes and pyramids are familiar examples of such.